-Use this SleepFoundation.org link for the most current discount on Tempur-Pedic pillows

 Use this SleepFoundation.org link for the most current discount on GhostBed pillows

-GhostBed pillows are backed by a 5-year warranty.
-The company offers free shipping and a 101-night sleep trial.
-After an initial 30-day period, customers may return the pillows for free, minus return shipping fees.
+GhostBed offers free shipping within the contiguous United States.
+Pillows come with a 5-year warranty and 101-night sleep trial.
+After the initial 30 days of the sleep trial, customers may return the pillow for a full refund, minus return shipping fees.

 Use this SleepFoundation.org link for the most current discount on Muse Sleep pillows